-To slow the spread of coronavirus, schools have closed their doors and parents have found themselves taking on the role of teacher for the foreseeable future.
-If you're worried about how to tackle home-schooling your children, then fear not because there is a huge selection of educational websites and free apps specially designed to help kids learn at home.
+With the outbreak of the coronavirus, many parents have found themselves taking on the role of teacher for the foreseeable future.
+If you're still unsure about how to best tackle home-schooling your children, then fear not because there is a huge selection of educational websites and apps specially designed to help kids learn at home.
 From general reading and writing skills with the National Literacy Trust to language skills with Duolingo, read on for some of our top tips on how to keep children of all ages learning throughout the social distancing period...

 National Literacy Trust